-Partial Services: means
+Partial Services means

-- a) municipal sewage services or private communal sewage services and individual on-site water services; or - b) municipal water services or private communal water services and individual onsite sewage services.
+- a) municipal sewage services or private communal sewage services combined with individual on-site water services; or - b) municipal water services or private communal water services combined with individual on-site sewage services.
+(PPS 2020)

 Person: means any human being, association, firm, partnership, incorporated company, corporation, agent or trustee, and the heirs, executor or other legal representatives of a person to whom the context can apply according to law.